rmx7/rmx7.github.io/_posts/2015-05-19-Compiler-Interpreter-and-Transpiler.md

 Hello, world!
 ```

 I compiled the C code using gcc compiler on a x86_64 PC architecture debian linux machine which result is helloprog bytecode.
 It should run the bytecode successfully on that system.
 Can it run on PowerPC machine?
 No, because the bytecode is tied to PC x86 Architecture.
 Can it run on windows?
 No, because the operating system is different.
 So it must be able to run on other linux with same PC spec right?
 Maybe yes, only if that linux is 64 bit.
 It's complicated!
 Yes it is, that's why when we want to download a native application there are many available download option for different OS and different architecture.
 This is what we called a native application which bytecodes is native.

+Here is some languages that fall into this category.

+> C, C++, Pascal, Cobol, Fortran

 ####Runtime Compiler (xVM Compiler)

-If we want speed then we can go by building a native application but it's tightly coupled with the machine it's being built by.
+If we want speed then we can go by building a native application but it's tightly coupled with the machine it's being built with.
 So we need a more universal language like English, a more universal bytecodes for our program.
 One of the most popular runtime right now is Java Virtual Machine or JVM for short.

 Let's take a look.
 {% highlight java %}